lookback/lookbook/README.md

 ⚠️ Note that you should _really_ **minify** and **purge** your app's CSS when building for production!

-Recommendations:

-- Purge with `@fullhuman/postcss-purgecss`.
-- Minify with `postcss-csso`

 If you'd like to use the Tailwind config values in your custom CSS, you can install this Lookbook as an npm module and use its exported `defaultPostCssPlugins` function in a PostCSS setup (see "API" below).

 ### Configure